Updated 14th July, 2020

 How to Save Money on Foxtel

 There’s one telco that’s building a reputation for making access to Foxtel’s entertainment plans even more appealing by reducing their monthly costs, by delivering Foxtel to you themselves – Telstra.
 Under the name Foxtel from Telstra, they give you the same full Foxtel experience – but often with a surprising price difference.
-As a starting point, both offer the base Entertainment Pack for $29 – giving you over 40 channels to choose from.
+As a starting point, both offer the base Foxtel Plus for $49 – giving you over 50 channels to choose from.
 However, it’s the Foxtel from Telstra approach to their bundles that’ll give you substantial savings in the long run, with huge monthly discounts for the first 12 months.